Dependencies and the window

 # Added support for the web

-Let's start with the changes we need to make to our Cargo.toml:
+In order to get our app to run on the web we need to make some changes to our Cargo.toml:

 [lib]